tangrams/tangram-docs/pages/shaders.md

 ```

 #### `normal`
 Optional element.
-Defines the start of a `normal` block, written in GLSL, which is injected into the _fragment_ shader.
+Defines the start of a `normal` block, written in GLSL, which is injected into the _fragment_ shader when `lighting: fragment`, or into the _vertex_ shader when `lighting: vertex` (it is not injected when `lighting: false`). `fragment` lighting allows for each pixel's normal to be modified before lighting is applied, while `vertex` lighting only enables each vertex's normal to be modified before lighting is applied (providing for less flexibility but increased performance).

 This block has access to the `normal` variable, which takes the form `vec3(x, y, z)`.